Tsiri/RHEIA/docs/sphinx/API.rst

 Finally, an object from the optimization class is instantiated and the :py:meth:`run_optimizer` is called.
-The NSGA-II optimization class includes methods to perform NSGA-II.
+The NSGA-II optimization class includes methods to perform the NSGA-II.

 .. autosummary::
    :toctree: generated/